WMOT

-WMOT is a public radio station serving the metropolitan Nashville, Tennessee market.
-Licensed to Murfreesboro, Tennessee, it is owned by the Middle Tennessee State University, located in nearby Murfreesboro, Tennessee, and it broadcasts an Americana-based format branded as Roots Radio.
+WMOT (89.5 FM) is a public radio station serving the metropolitan Nashville, Tennessee market.
+Licensed to Murfreesboro, Tennessee, it is owned by the Middle Tennessee State University alongside WMTS-FM (88.3 FM), with studios for both stations located in the College of Media and Entertainment on campus and an East Nashville studio at Riverside Revival on the BOE Foundation campus.
+WMOT's transmitter is located south of Gladeville, Tennessee.
+It broadcasts an Americana-based format branded as Roots Radio.

 Due to its location, WMOT's signal is strongest and clearest in Nashville and surrounding counties.

 History

 Originally started in April 1969 employing various forms of pop and rock music that was aimed at a student listenership, WMOT ran a full-time jazz music format between 1982 and 2009, aimed at a somewhat larger, more adult audience.
 By the late 2000s, WMOT was one of only a handful of U.S. public radio stations employing a jazz format full-time, without filling much of the broadcast day with news and other genres.
 At various times in the station's history, it has broadcast MTSU football and basketball games as well; WMOT has broadcast those athletic contests mainly because of the lack of interest from commercial stations in the immediate Murfreesboro or Nashville markets in doing so.

-In 1995, the MTSU student government body started another college radio station, WMTS-FM, to serve the campus audience once served by WMOT.
+In 1995, the MTSU student government body started another college radio station, WMTS-FM, to serve the campus audience and allow students to program music for their peers.

 In 2008, WMOT lost its annual grant from the Corporation for Public Broadcasting (CPB), due to a number of factors.
 This loss of revenue, along with appropriations cuts by the state of Tennessee, prompted MTSU officials to consider discontinuing the station in early 2009.
-However, in late 2009, the university decided to instead merge WMOT's operations into a consortium with the other MTSU media (such as WMTS and the student newspaper) titled the Media Convergence Center, with consequent reductions in the station's subsidy, in order to avoid closing it down.
+However, in late 2009, the university decided to instead merge WMOT's operations into a consortium with the other MTSU media (such as WMTS and the student newspaper) titled the Center for Innovation in Media, with consequent reductions in the station's subsidy, to avoid closing it down.